 |Shingles||$101.51 - $151.41|

 Several vaccines are recommended for all adults in the United States.
 First, the Centers for Disease Control (CDC) state that every adult in the U.S. should get an influenza vaccine (flu shot) every year.
-All adults should also get the Tdap vaccine to protect them against whooping cough if they did not get it as adolescents.
-After getting the Tdap vaccine, all adults should also get a Td booster vaccine every 10 years.
+All adults should also get the Tdap vaccine to protect them against whooping cough if they do not get it as adolescents.
+After getting the Tdap vaccine, all adults should also get a Td booster vaccine every ten years.

 In addition to these vaccines, all adults between the ages of 19 and 26 should get the HPV vaccine, protecting them from developing certain cancers.
 Several vaccines are recommended for adults over 50, such as the shingles vaccine and the pneumococcal vaccine.
 There are other recommended vaccines for adults who have pre-existing conditions, work in health care, or did not receive certain vaccines during childhood.
 Some of these vaccines include MMR, hepatitis A, and hepatitis B.

 There are two common flu vaccines; the quadrivalent flu vaccine and the high-dose flu vaccine.
 Your flu shot will likely be covered at several pharmacies or urgent care facilities if you have insurance.
 If you don't have insurance, the cost of quadrivalent flu shots can range from $0 to $50.

 Jacqueline graduated from the University of Virginia in 2021 with a B.A. in Global Public Health and is a current M.D. candidate at the Icahn School of Medicine at Mount Sinai.
 Jacqueline has been working for Mira since April 2020 and is passionate about the intersection of public health and medical care.